andyaiken/dojo/public/data/conditions.md

 # Stunned

-* A stunned creature is incapacitated (see the condition), can't move, and can speak only falteringly.
+* A stunned creature is incapacitated (can't take actions or reactions), can't move, and can speak only falteringly.

 * The creature automatically fails Strength and Dexterity saving throws.